Leo Goldberg Collegiate Professor of Astronomy (Emeritus)

 About

 What distinguishes Lee Hartmann in the field of star formation is his scope.
 His research begins with how vast cold clouds of gas and dust fragment then collapse, forming stars and their surrounding disks – and proceeds through how planets form within these disks.
 Using simple models that link observation and theory, Hartmann looks at how variations in initial conditions and the physical processes that dominate a star’s evolution contribute to the variety of systems we observe – from binaries to planetary systems like our own.
-This reach equipped Hartmann to author the first comprehensive book on star formation, now in its second edition and still considered a seminal text in the field.
+This reach equipped Hartmann to author Accretion Processes in Star Formation, the first comprehensive text in the field, now in its second edition and still considered a seminal text in the field.
+In addition, Hartmann has now developed a compact text, Aspects of Star and Planet Formation, that builds on the previous tests to include brief discussions of planet formation.
+Aspects is available for download - see the Research Website "Books" page for the link.

 Notable Results